 Specialist Advisory Groups

-- To advise the Society on matters which influence the care of patients with specific respiratory disease(s) including their treatment, therapy and procedures; appropriate standards of care and resources; and education and research requirements.
+- to advise the Society on matters which influence the care of patients with specific respiratory disease(s) including their treatment, therapy and procedures; appropriate standards of care and resources; and education and research requirements.

 Specific tasks include:-

-Each SAGs consist of a small number of members (between 5 and 7) and, exceptionally, a very few have members representing an interest group where there is a need for a particular perspective which is not readily accessible from within BTS membership.
+Each SAG consist of a small number of members (between 5 and 7) and, exceptionally, a very few have members representing an interest group where there is a need for a particular perspective which is not readily accessible from within BTS membership.

 A list of Declarations of Interest for each SAG member can be found here.